surniaulula/wpsso/readme.txt

 = 7.8.0-dev.3 =

-(2020/06/02) Added new methods in the `WpssoConfig` class to get add-on folder and file path information.
+(2020/06/02) Minor code optimization to get add-on folder or file path.
+Added new methods in the `WpssoConfig` class to get add-on folder and file path information.

 = 7.7.0 =